1

 What does a bioprocessing scientist do?

 A bioprocessing scientist designs, develops, and optimizes processes for producing biological products such as vaccines, therapeutics, and enzymes.
-They work with bioreactors, cell cultures, and downstream processing equipment, often using laboratory techniques and process control software to ensure product quality and efficiency.
+They work with bioreactors, cell cultures, and downstream processing equipment, often using laboratory and manufacturing skills to ensure product quality and efficiency.
+Their role involves data analysis, process validation, and adherence to regulatory standards.

 What can you do with a bioprocessing degree?